 Target is still dealing with the aftermath of the massive security branch the retail giant suffered during the 2013 holiday session.
-A computer security breach exposed credit and debit card information for 40 million Target customers during a one week period in November and December 2013.
+A computer security breach exposed the credit and debit card information of 40 million Target customers during a one-week period in November and December 2013.

 The breach occurred during the peak holiday shopping period.
-Sensitive information for millions of customer exposes them to the possibility of identify theft and fraudulent transactions.
+Sensitive information for millions of customers exposes them to the possibility of identity theft and fraudulent transactions.
 As a result, customers have begun filing legal complaints seeking damages from Target through class-action lawsuits filed in states around the country.

 In Target’s home state, Minnesota, they face a lawsuit, Alonso v.
 Target Corp., which brings into question Target’s failure to notify customers prior to the security breach being reported in the media.
 Target’s failure to notify their customers increases the time that they were vulnerable to fraudulent charges and inhibits customers’ ability to reconcile their accounts to track any potential problems.